-When an employer is paying a ‘salary’ to his employees, it is important that he deduct TDS on the average rate of income tax before processing the salary.
-In this guide, section 192 of TDS under salary is discussed in detail.
+When an employer is paying a ‘salary’ to his employees, it is important that he deducts TDS on the salary at the average rate of Income Tax before processing it.
+In this guide, the provisions of TDS on salary under section 192 are discussed in detail.

 Section 192 of income tax act deals with provisions regarding TDS (Tax Deducted at Source) on salary.
 An employer is required to deduct TDS from the salary payable to the employees.
 When an employer is paying salary to an employee, which is categorised in Income under the head Salary, he is responsible for deducting TDS on an average rate of income tax based on the prevailing rate during the financial year by considering the estimated income of the assessee.

 All these employers are required to deduct TDS at the given time and deposit to the Government.

 For the application of Section 192, there must be an employer-employee relationship between payer and payee, in the absence of which TDS liability does not arise.
 It does not include any payment made by a person to another person voluntarily.

 The status of the employer is irrelevant for TDS on salary under Section 192.
 Hence, whether the employer is an individual, HUF, partnership firm or corporate entity, section 192 is applicable for payment of salary.
 Also, it does not matter as to whether the individual employer is carrying on business or profession or claiming such salary as a deduction or not.

 Number of employees engaged by the employer is also not a consideration for calculating TDS.
 Section 192 is applicable even if the employer has only one employee.